blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 15. Tiny boulder: This pebble will grow into a 1 ton, 10ft diameter boulder when you say "grow", and shrink back when you say "shrink".
 16. Mirror of truth: Invisible objects are visible in this mirror's reflection.
 17. Bard's lute: This lute has stored 1d4 random spells from the illusionist spell list.
 You may cast each of these spells once by playing the lute.
 Spells return each dawn.
-18. Wand of <spell>: This wand contains a spell.
+18. Spell wand: This wand contains a spell.
 You may cast the spell using this wand.
 It restores at dawn.
-19.
+19. Blue magnet: This chunk of stone is attracted strongly to any item or material which is blue.
-20.
+20. Rat Pipe: Any rats that can hear the pipe playing will be entranced and follow the piper.

 ### Worn
 1. Cape of flight: Grants 10 minutes of flying once per day.